igotnextofficial/IGNFrontend/notes.md

 ## Backlog

 - [] upload and streaming music.
-- [] Mentors should be able to adjust payment fee.?
-Need to think about this.
 - [] need to think of payment Models.
 - [] what does a regular subscriber see when they log on ? just articles?
     #### Regular User Dashboard - This whole section can wait!